Odonno/FeatureManagement.UI/readme.md

 * ✅ create features that can be manually deactivated at any time
 * ✅ create a light/dark theme feature
-* ✅ temporarily store a welcome message (coming soon)
+* ✅ temporarily store a welcome message
 * ❌ store a list of blog articles
 * ❌ store chat messages
 * ❌ store sensitive data (credentials, connection strings, etc...)